 For homeowners, property maintenance is a constant, but a constant that changes as the weather turns from colder to warmer and back again.
-Here, TruFuel presents seasonal landscaping maintenance checklists for all your lawn care and seasonal severe weather needs.
+Here, TruFuel presents landscaping maintenance information and checklists for every season.

 What needs to be tossed to the curb might not be limited to items in your house and basement.
 Check your garage, shed, patio, yard, porch, driveway and garden.

 In late spring/early summer, check your rain gutter, and clean the downspout.
 This also helps with mosquito control.